TJohn0312/PersonalSite/README.md

     - Mobile home page background Img.

-## Skills

-    - Better wording on the Skills page

 ## About

-    - Add text to about page
+    - Finnish Adding text to about page

 ## Work